zhyever/PatchFusion/README.md

 ## **DEMO**
 We provide a [demo link](https://55510c1c829b28b9e3.gradio.live) for you to play around.
 Note this link is not stable due to running on a local machine.

+The offical demo [here](https://huggingface.co/spaces/zhyever/PatchFusion) is waiting for the kind GPU support!

 ## **Environment setup**
 The project depends on :